Which of the following is a primary function of the integumentary... | Channels for Pearson+

 Step 1: Begin by identifying the integumentary system and its components.
 The integumentary system primarily includes the skin, hair, nails, sweat glands, and sebaceous glands.

 Step 2: Understand the primary functions of the integumentary system.
-These include protection against environmental hazards, regulation of body temperature, sensory reception, excretion of waste products, and synthesis of vitamin D.
+These include protection against physical damage, pathogens, and dehydration, regulation of body temperature, sensory reception, and synthesis of vitamin D.

-Step 5: Conclude that the correct answer is 'Protection against environmental hazards,' as this is a primary and well-documented function of the integumentary system, which acts as a physical barrier to protect the body from pathogens, UV radiation, and physical injury.
+Step 5: Confirm that 'Protection against pathogens and dehydration' aligns with the primary function of the integumentary system, as it serves as a physical barrier to external threats and prevents water loss.

 Watch next